sfepy/example_vibroacoustics/doc/index.rst

 Numerical implementation
 ------------------------

-The homogenized coefficients and the global macroscopic equations are discretized and solved by means of the finite element method.
+The problem of homogenized coefficients and the global macroscopic equations are discretized and solved by means of the finite element method.
 The frequency dependent coefficients are defined in :code:`acoustics_micro.py` and the frequency independent coefficients calculated within the 2D plate